Extranet for Employees

 | Calls | Portal calls on requests and in the general channel | If the team actually takes calls in the portal |

-| Telegram connection | The client can link Telegram for notifications and messaging | On the client's request, when the channel is agreed |
+| Telegram connection | The client creates a link and completes it through the Telegram bot; notifications are ready only when delivery is working, and a legacy link can require migration even while linked | On the client's request, when the channel is agreed |

-| Widget connection | The client can link a widget on their side | For integration scenarios agreed with the client |
+| Widget connection | The client creates a link with an empty request body and checks the resulting state in the portal | For integration scenarios agreed with the client |

 | Allowed pipelines | Limits the directions where the client sees and creates requests | Always narrow the list down to the directions that are actually needed |